tndrle/PyLuaTeX/README.md

 * Python 3
 * Linux, macOS or Windows

-Our automated tests currently use TeX Live 2021 and Python 3.7+ on Ubuntu 20.04, macOS Big Sur 11 and Windows Server 2019.
+The automated tests currently use TeX Live 2022 and Python 3.8+ on Ubuntu 20.04, macOS Big Sur 11 and Windows Server 2022.

 ## Typesetting Code
 Sometimes, in addition to having Python code executed and the output written to your document, you also want to show the code itself in your document.